gregoryloden/run/README.txt

     available.
 - Nested for loops have access to all variables from the previous for loops.
 - Variables created with create commands are global, and will not disappear.
+ In addition, the jump command cannot jump to labels outside of the for loop.

- You may have noticed that there was no mention of a way to exit the for loop early.
-This is countered with 3 breaking commands of varying power:
+ Paired with for loops is the ability to exit them early.
+This is done with 3 breaking commands of varying power:

 	break
 	return
 	quit

- Break will exit out of the current loop, or exit out of the current script if not within a loop.
-Return will exit out of the current script but keep running another script if it called it.
+ Break will exit out of the current loop, or exit out of the current script if it was not within a loop.
+Return will exit out of the current script but the program will keep running if another script called it.
 Quit will stop all autoclicking and end the program.

+ In addition to clicking, run also allows you to type.
+There are three commands for key presses:

+	type	[text]
+	press	[button]
+	release	[button]

+ Type will type all remaining characters on the line, tabs spaces and all, uppercase and lowercase letters.
+Press will press down one of the following buttons when substituting [button]:

+	enter
+	backspace
+	delete
+	control
+	up
+	down
+	left
+	right
+	shift
+	alt
+	capslock
+	escape

+ Release will release the key.

  One last feature, you can print lines almost just like you can in java.
+The command

+	print	[text]

+will print everything after the print- tabs, spaces and all;

+	printval	[name]

+will print out the value of the variable named [name], and

 	println

-will print an empty line,
+will print an empty line.
+Here's an example:

+	create	int	test	123
+	print	The value of "test" is
+	printval	test
+	print	 , and here's a tab:	.
-	println	[text]
+	println

-will print everything after the println, tabs, spaces and all and then a new line, and

-	print	[text]

-will print out everything after the print, without a new line.
+ This would print out this line:

+The value of "test" is 123 , and here's a tab:	.

+ Notice the spaces at the end of the first print line, and at the beginning of the second one.
+Tabs and spaces get treated like regular characters until the end of the line.

  And that's that!
 You now know how to create autoclicker scripts!
 You can also leave comments by starting a line with //, or pretty much anything except one of the commands.
 The autoclicker will also automatically check the syntax of all scripts to be run.
+Any script can be stopped at any time by moving the mouse.

  Run is a growing program, there are always plenty of things that can be added or changed.
-Feel free to send an e-mail with suggestions, misspellings, or confusions to help improve this autoclicker and readme file.
+Feel free to send an e-mail with suggestions, misspellings, confusions, or bug reports.

-So now for the perks mentioned earlier:
-- You can actually give a variable any type you want, but this will likely cause them not to be usable.
-Types are only stored as strings, so anything can be put there.
-- Static values can be redefined.
-Calling "create int 1 2" will put 2 in any place where a 1 was.